 This particular objective will require a Yes/No response in the State Level Registry.

-The summary report will be a supporting document that must be attached during the attestation process.
+Supporting Documentation to be uploaded during attestation: The SRA Summary Report (please see the sample checklist above for additional information).
 During the pre-payment verification process, we will look for a completed analysis (meaning, that every question was answered Yes/No and that comments were included as part of the response).
 We will also verify the completion date (prior to December 31st) for that calendar year.